 I filmed that tiny clip of video on my phone, along with the outdoor photograph of the aforementioned lefties holding up The Charter; and it’s a good thing I did because if I hadn’t, there would have been absolutely ZERO RECORD that it had ever actually happened.

 That’s right, there was a rock solid, 100% news blackout of the whole event!
 Sounds unlikely?
-Try Googling it; surely a gathering of all of these representatives from the lunatic fringes of the ‘Far Left’ in the HoP would have merited at least a tiny picture and a couple of column inches in someone’s local giveaway?
+Try Googling it; surely a gathering of all of these representatives from the lunatic fringes of the ‘Far Left’ in the House of Parliament would have merited at least a tiny picture and a couple of column inches in someone’s local giveaway?
 But alas it would appear not.